smartmzl/Quanlse/README.md

 ## Install

-We strongly recommend using [Anaconda](https://www.anaconda.com/) for your R&D environment for the best experience.
+We strongly recommend using [Anaconda](https://www.anaconda.com/) for your R&D environment and upgrading the requirements to the latest versions for the best experience.

 ### Install via pip